 That’s not to take the importance of attention away from your record, but to push you to pull out the other stories and information that will make promoters listen, get journalists to give you publicity and draw jazz fans into your project.

-How important is a new artists’ digital presence (social media especially) when trying to get covered by big magazines?
-Does a strong profile give confidence even when there is no history?
+How important is a new artists’ digital presence (social media especially) when trying to get covered by big jazz magazines?

 I can only speak for JAZZIZ, but whether or not there is a digital or analog presence, there are essentially two basic criteria my editors look for before covering an artist, musician or ensemble – and they are equally important.